ventaur/FixWordPressContent/README.md

 # Fix WordPress Content

 This app fixes several issues with WP content before importing to Ghost.

+## To Do

+For the love of Kratos, write some fricken tests!

 ## Installation